paulkarayan/hugoplata/content/english/blog/brief-accordion-build-midi-music.md

 draft: false
 ---

+The chronicles some of the work I've done to produce an electronic / computer-mediated cajun accordion instrument that isnt $$$ and explores some of the user experience (UX) possibilities - including that the squeezebox's physical limitations are actually a gift for the musician!

 I made a [longer version](https://paulkarayan.com/blog/accordions-electronic-midi-music/) of this so I don't have to provide background here. i set the date to 2023-10-26 so it won't show up. and i'll link to it here when i finish it!

 ## Examining the Diatonic Melodeon